Lachlan-White/terraform-module-template/README.md

 - The modules' purpose is solely to be consumed by another high-level module

+## How to use this template

+Step 1: Click the `Use this template` at the top of the page

+Step 2: Select the Owner / Organisation and Name of your new repository, along with privacy settings of the repository

+Step 3: Delete the README.md file and rename README.new to README.md

+Step 3: Start building your module

 ## File Specific Guidance

 Within every file is some guidance on the purpose of these files, and when to use them.